 Update: We have now found a way to make a long term, rust resistant magnetic discover bottle.
 You can read it about it here.

 Now for the second discovery bottle.
 I like to think of it as a bottle of swirly, whirly, striped goodness!

 Just make the bottle with the directions from above and swap out the magnetic chips.
 For this discovery bottle, I added some chenille stems also known as pipe cleaners.
 I curled them around a pencil and cut them in half or in thirds.
 Don’t you love the stripes?
 This is my ultimate favorite pattern on pipe cleaners!
-I bought these at Discount School Supply simply by searching “striped pipe cleaner.”
+You can get striped pipe cleaners at Amazon or any craft store or school supply store.